e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 That's why you should listen to the patterns they identify when addressing customers.

 Give them the tools to be efficient, place them in the center of the product building process.

+@#$process_love_affair$#@
+### The Process Love Affair

+Countless companies are in a purgatory of endless problems.
+These range from optimization to fundamental.

+An optimization problem is when you are productive but not at the level you know you could be.
+A fundamental problem is when you aren't productive or barely are.

+It's very common for these companies to slip quickly into believing that these problems can be solved with more processes.
+This belief is particularly strong in western companies, as chinese companies approach processes with a lot more caution.

+The Chinese approach focuses on speed of execution and sees processes as something that slows you down.
+So before you can adopt another process, you often have to demonstrate that the losses of the implementation are outperformed by other benefits, often by several multiples.

+On the other side, western companies tend to embrace process with little to no pitch, but any company can fall for this belief.

+That's what **I call the process love affair**.

+[pagebreak]

+#### The side effects

+The problem with this love affair is that processes don't fix broken teams.
+If you drop a process on a bad dynamic, the bad results continue regardless.

+What processes solve are specific problems with a constrained impact surface by bringing structure and optimize flows.

+They structure by creating a sets of rules that are followed when the process is respected.
+They optimize when the structure is polished to limit duplication, friction and maximizes downstream value from pre-existing information.

+A team that lacks good processes often is still very capable of delivering world-class products.
+It may come at a higher expense though.

+The other problem is that the best processes aren't effective unless deployed correctly.
+When you see them as a magic bullet to all your problems, you will be tempted to go heavy-handed with it.

+When this magic bullet won't deliver the result you are expecting, you will be defaulting to believe you didn't deploy enough of it.

+Even people who preach deploying the bare minimum can exhibit this heavy hand because they are unaware of their love affair.

+[pagebreak]

+#### The fix
+I'm not advocating for no processes.
+I'm advocating for self awareness to your relationship with processes, acknowledging the limits of their impact and a carefully crafted plan to deploy them successfully.

+**1/ Analyze and understand the capacity of the team.**

+Forcing processes to be respected will likely end up in processes not being followed or a high cognitive cost from the teams to follow said process.
+In short, the output will suffer instead of improving.

+To solve this, you need to figure how much your team can adopt.

+This can be very difficult when your teams has had bad habits that overwhelmed them with work.
+That's because this will drastically limit their bandwidth (time and mental) to adopt anything new.
+Their reaction is likely to be exaggeratedly strong as they'll try to tell you they are drowning.

+So before anything else, you need to understand candidly what the team is capable of absorbing in the current state and in a state where you've carved out more bandwidth for them.
+(Scope cut, size expansion, etc)

+As you do this work to get a range in mind, you want to do this for each team that will directly collaborate with each other.
+That is because the **team with the lowest capacity will dictate what you do next**.

+**2/ Break down your ideal process into pieces**

+You can paint the perfect picture for your master process and optimize it to infinity as much as you want.
+It's not a bad idea to do so.

+The more important part is to break it down into the smallest pieces possible.

+The smaller, the better as you can roll out more of these bite size pieces in each new deployment phases.
+If you deploy too big of a change, you'll be stuck for a much longer period in the next stage, or worse, you'll have to roll back, often with a trust impact.

+**3/ Deploys one step at a time**

+The definition of a step is directly linked to the absorption capacity you've identifies in #1.
+This could be a single piece from #2 or multiple ones.
+The key element here is that once you have deployed said step, no new deployment happens until the cycle is complete.

+If a team is ahead in their adoption and looking at the next step, you'll have to hold them until the adoption is confirmed.

+**4/ Check on the team's adoption of the process step**

+The way to confirm that a new process step has been successfully adopted is to observe the team use it.

+You do this by having the process owners (often project/program management) attending daily meetings (stand-ups, architecture sync, cross-functional syncs).
+If the team is no longer asking questions; if the team has adopted the new language; if the team is proactively leveraging the process step being deployed, you are at a level of adoption I call _reflex_.

+**5/ If the deployed step became a reflex, jump back to 3/ with the next step**

+Now that the team has demonstrated that the process step was fully adopted and is a second nature to them, you can move on to the next step to be deployed.

+In this stage, it's also a good moment to take a minute (understand at least a sprint cycle) to give the team a break, observe the results of the step deployed and think critically about the next one.

+That is because, even though you are going to deploy a new step soon, you may want to change the one you originally had lined up.

+[pagebreak]

+In case the step is being difficult to be adopted, you are looking at different scenarios that has to be evaluated with all the nuances of the team dynamic:

+- The step was too big -> Cut out part of it, move it back to your steps backlog
+- The team needs more time -> Be patient with them, repeat and reinforce why the step matters
+- The step didn't work out -> Remind people that this is always a potential outcome, revert the step and reinforce that this journey is still worthwhile.
+Revisit your process definition cycle as you're likely not incorporating enough of the teams dynamic in your design.

+What you don't do, is defend your process against all odds and data, because that means you're blinded by your love affair.

 @#$uxvsui$#@
 ### UX vs UI